Table of Contents

-The ‘Woolworths Stupendous Bargain Basement’ opened in Sydney in December,1924.
-In 1958 they opened their first supermarket and by 1959 the 300th store had opened.
+The ‘Woolworths Stupendous Bargain Basement’ opened in Sydney in December,1924 and by 1959 the 300th supermarket store had opened.
+In 1958 they opened their first supermarket.

 These seem to be marketed as utility (work clothes/pyjamas) buttons.
 Those marked with ‘Woolworths’ were sold later.

 Boilproof: Possibly late1940s- early 1950s